Courses / DescriptionsEECS 349: Machine Learning

 PrerequisitesEECS 214 or EECS 325 OR Graduate Standing and equivalent programming experience.

-CATALOG DESCRIPTION: Machine Learning is the study of algorithms that improve automatically through experience.
+Machine Learning is the study of algorithms that improve automatically through experience.
 Topics covered typically include Bayesian Learning, Decision Trees, Genetic Algorithms, Neural Networks.

 Fall Section: Textbooks have not yet been determined.

 Spring Section:Introduction to Machine Learning (Adaptive Computation and Machine Learning series) [Hardcover], Ethem Alpaydin (Author) The MIT Press; second edition (December 4, 2009) ISBN-10: 026201243X; ISBN-13: 978-0262012430

 REFERENCE TEXTBOOKS: Selected papers from journals and conferences presenting research on Machine Learning

 COURSE GOALS: To expose students to concepts and methods in machine learning.
 To give students a basic set of machine learning tools applicable to a variety of problems.
 To teach students critical analysis of machine learning approaches so that the student can determine when a particular technique is applicable to a given problem.